Chronology of World War II

 [larr2larr | rarrrarr2]

-On the northern front the Chinese 22nd Div overcomes Japanese resistance and cuts the Kamaing road, in the Mogaung valley, at several places southeast of Nanyaseik above Kamaing.
-Since the Chinese 38th Div is already blocking the road at Seton, below Kamaing, there is a serious threat to the Japanese garrison in that town.
+On the northern front the Chinese 22nd Division overcomes Japanese resistance and cuts the Kamaing road, in the Mogaung valley, at several places southeast of Nanyaseik above Kamaing.
+Since the Chinese 38th Division is already blocking the road at Seton, below Kamaing, there is a serious threat to the garrison in that town, but monsoon rainfall is slowing operations.
 American reinforcements are sent urgently to the Myitkyina area.
+2 engineer battalions, GALAHAD replacements, and GALAHAD evacuees have arrived by air between 26 May and 1 June.
+The Allied supply situation in the area is difficult for the American have rations for only 24 hours, the Chinese for 2 days.
+Chinese attacks make little progress.
+The US 236th Engineer Battalion pushes toward Namkwi with the dual purpose of clearing that region and of gaining combat experience.
+The attack fails, although some elements succeed in reaching their objective.

-On the Salween front units of 2 Chinese divisions reach the Shweli valley from Tatangtzu Pass and join up with a regiment of the Chinese 198th Div coming from Mamien Pass.
-The Japanese withdraw some units from the upper Shweli valley to reinforce the line at Lungling farther south.
-2 regiments of the Chinese 9th Div cross the Salween.
+On the Salween front, element of the Chinese 2nd Reserve and 36th Divisions (54th Army) reach the Shweli valley from Tatangtzu Pass and join the 593rd Regiment, Chinese 198th Division, from Mamien Pass.
+The Japanese withdraw some units from the upper Shweli valley to reinforce the line at Lung-ling farther south.
+2 regiments of the Chinese 9th Division, Chinese 2nd Army, cross the Salween.
+The 76th Division of the same army patrols toward the Burma Road.
 After hesitating so long, Chiang Kai-shek has finally decided to send adequate forces to Burma.

 [larr2larr2 | rarr1rarr2]